 Common Causes of Cold Sores and Pimples

 While they may be mistaken for each other in many cases, pimples and cold sores are symptoms of completely different health conditions, and are caused by entirely different factors.

 “Cold sores are caused by herpes simplex virus (HSV) and are spread from person to person through close contact, like kissing or sharing drinks,” Dr. Chang explains.
 “Pimples, on the other hand, result from excess oil, dead skin cells, and bacteria accumulating in the pores of the skin.
 This can cause inflammation and pus formation, causing red, inflamed papules.”

 Like any other symptoms of a disease, certain stimuli have been known to trigger the onset of both cold sores and pimples, which are a good thing to keep in mind if you live with either.
 “Common triggers of cold sores include a fever, the common cold, other infections, sun exposure, stress, fatigue, injury, and laser treatments,” says Dr. Chang.

 Causes of Pimples

 "Factors contributing to acne formation include genetics/family history, stress, diet, hormonal fluctuations, certain medications, and comedogenic skin care products,” says Chang.
 One thing pimples and cold sores have in common, though, is that they are both extremely common.
 Dr. Chang goes on to state that oral herpes, the cause of cold sores, is very prevalent in the U.S. and affects about 50 to 90 percent of the population.
-According to Medical News Today, acne is an incredibly common skin disease, affecting around 85 percent of people between the ages of 12 and 24.
+Acne is also an incredibly common skin disease, affecting around 85 percent of people between the ages of 12 and 24.
 Additionally, the symptoms that both oral herpes and acne produce — cold sores, and pimples, are treatable.